-If your skin is the sensitive type, opt for a gentle treatment like our Cornflower Recovery Serum.
-This serum is enriched with results-driven, Biodynamic® ingredients like cornflower and chamomile to calm and soothe dryness.
+If your skin is the sensitive type, opt for a gentle treatment like the Facial Recovery Oil, infused with clary sage oil and ylang ylang to keep skin looking even and perfectly balanced.

 The opposite of dry skin, oily skin has overactive sebaceous glands.
 These produce an excess of oil which enlarges pores as well as coats the skin’s surface.
 For this reason, oily skin is often shiny and can be prone to breakouts due to blocked pores.

 For oily skin, we recommend a lightweight option like the Citrus & Kale Potent C+E Serum.
 This fast-absorbing advanced serum immediately sinks into the skin to deliver potent antioxidant and vitamin-rich ingredients.
 We explore this serum in depth below.

 You may struggle with a skin concern or condition on top of your general skin type.
 Skin conditions are influenced by various internal and external factors such as hormonal changes, lifestyle choices and environmental stressors.
 Unlike skin types, they can be changed and treated, and it is not uncommon to tackle more than one at a time (for example, breakouts as well as an uneven skin tone).

 Fine Lines & Wrinkles